pnp-zone/pnp-zone/README.md

 To configure pnp-zone, copy `/etc/pnp-zone/example.config.toml` to `/etc/pnp-zone/config.toml` and modify it to match your needs.

+**Note**:
+If you use the `X-Forwarded-Proto` Header, make sure to only add the header on the proxy, that is used for SSL offloading.

 After changing the configuration, pnp-zone has to be reloaded:
 ```bash
 systemctl reload pnp-zone